Alec Tag Line

 Career Planning Careers: Do you want to be a career planner / career advisor?

-Career Planners or Advisors need to have a special blend of theory, knowledge and skills.
 They offer information, advice and guidance on career options, training opportunities, educational choices and career direction in general.

 The work of a career planner / advisor can involve elements of youth work, careers work, welfare rights, mentoring and one-to-one advice, with the blend varying depending on the age group and area worked in.
 You can work in the following groups: